 * One minor item that was hard to fit in elsewhere was that the Royal Australian Air Force (RAAF) was also a user of the Phantom for a short time.
 The RAAF had ordered the General Dynamics F-111C to replace their aging English Electric Canberra bombers, but deliveries of the F-111C were delayed.
 As an interim solution, the US loaned them 24 F-4Es in 1970.
 The RAAF was delighted with the F-4Es and there was even a push to cancel the F-111C order, but the Australian military's defense requirements dictate operation over wide areas of the South Pacific and the Indian Ocean.
 The Phantom didn't have adequate range to do the job without also buying and operating tankers.
 The Phantoms were returned in 1973, less one that had been lost in an accident, after the F-111Cs began to arrive.

 Another story that didn't quite fit in with the rest of the document was the strange twists of Randy Cunningham's postwar career.
 After mustering out of the Navy in 1989, he went on to run in California for the US House of Representatives, where he served eight terms.
 His political career crashed abruptly in 2005, when he confessed to taking millions of dollars in bribes from defense contractors.
 There were those who took some satisfaction in his fall.
-Some of his Navy colleagues had found him arrogant even by the standards of fighter pilots, and his work in the House of Representatives had been punctuated by outbursts of over-the-top abuse against those who had drawn his wrath.
+Some of his Navy colleagues had found him arrogant even by the standards of fighter pilots, and his work in the House of Representatives had been punctuated by outbursts of over-the-top abuse against those who did not meet with his approval.

 * Although I likely saw the Phantom a number of times when I was a youngster, I have only one distinct memory of it.
 It was a cold, socked-in day with soggy overcast and one flew directly over my head at low altitude, appearing literally like a "phantom" out of the murk, to then disappear again.
 I was thoroughly impressed with the shriek of its twin J79s.